angband/angband/docs/attack.rst

 Ego Cloaks:
 -----------
 Cloak of Protection
-  This finely made cloak will come with an unnaturally high enchantment and is not affected by elemental based attacks.
+  This finely made cloak will come with an unnaturally high enchantment, is not affected by elemental based attacks, and provides resistance against shards.

 Cloak of Stealth
   This cloak will increase the wearer's stealth, making the wearer less